 The Commandment Of God?

-We affirm that nowhere in Scripture is celibacy commanded for those who are unable to participate in the Adam and Eve marriage paradigm, Matthew 19:11-12.
-In fact the word celibacy is not a Biblical word.
+We affirm that nowhere in Scripture does God command celibacy for those who are unable to participate in the Adam and Eve marriage paradigm, Matthew 19:11-12.
+In fact the word celibacy is not a biblical word.

 We affirm the wisdom and importance of abstinence in certain situations but reject the viewpoint that sexual abstinence is the only Godly option for gays and lesbians.

-Since God Himself acknowledged in the perfect, unfallen world He created, that it is "not good for man to be alone," when gay men and lesbian women find opportunity to build intimate relationships for the glory of God, this should be cause for rejoicing, not censure.
+Since God Himself acknowledged in the perfect, unfallen world He created, that it is "not good for man to be alone," when gay men and lesbian women find opportunity to build an intimate gay marriage for the glory of God, this should be cause for rejoicing, not censure.
 Our mission is to reconcile the body of Christ to these important truths.

 Forbidding or Permitting?